The teachers blame it on the parents. The system blames it on the students. The public blames it on the system.

 It’s a system that teaches them that test scores, fitting in, fear of failing, and mediocre obedience is the key to success.

 BEING GOOD AT SCHOOL DOESN’T MEAN SHIT IN THE REAL WORLD.

 Nearly anything you memorize in school we can look up online just as fast.

 Following rules are for factory workers, and we’ve already outsourced most of those jobs in America.

 Why aren’t we teaching heretical thought, divergent thinking, leadership, how to solve problems that matter?

-Why are geometric proofs required and physical education, personal finance, networking, negotiation, public speaking and more advanced technology classes NOT?
+How come geometric proofs are required and physical education, personal finance, networking, negotiation, public speaking and more advanced technology classes NOT?

-It’s easy to complain, and that’s fine.
-Complaining loud enough to the right people leads to increased awareness, which leads to important conversations.
+Sure, it’s easy to complain.
+But, complaining loud enough to the right people leads to increased awareness, which leads to important conversations.